How PayPal’s Global Initiative is Helping Merchants Increase Mobile Commerce Sales

 - The key services and products offerings of the Initiative — including the key drivers of the project (lagging mobile sales)

-- The main users who would benefit from the Initiative and how they can measure those benefits, both subjectively and objectively
+- The main users who would benefit from the Initiative and how they could measure those benefits, both subjectively and objectively

-- Why the Initiative was unique from similar initiatives in the marketplace
+- Why the Initiative is unique from similar initiatives in the marketplace

 Working under an extremely tight project schedule of just six short weeks, TPM delivered not only a full strategic plan but also the entire site in time for PayPal’s big debut of the Initiative at Magento Europe in the fall of 2018.